Salah to leave Liverpool; Bissouma to Manchester United - Latest news

 [ MORE: How to watch PL in the USA ]

-According to Egyptian legend Mohamed Aboutrika, Liverpool are thinking about selling Salah in the upcoming windows and the Egyptian winger has a lot of reasons to be unhappy.
+But Klopp has moved to ease fears about Salah leaving Liverpool, although he did confirm they do not discuss contracts, he would not stand in Salah’s way if he wanted to leave and he admitted that star players need to have high levels of confidence and he will do that with Salah.

-But Klopp has moved to ease fears about Salah leaving Liverpool, although he did confirm they do not discuss contracts.
+“The only reason to leave Liverpool at the moment is the weather.
+What other reason could there be?”
+Klopp said.
+“This is one of the biggest clubs in the world.
+We pay good money, maybe not the most in the world but we pay good, we have a sensational stadium with outstanding supporters, we have a fanbase all around the world and our colours are red, which is the nicest color anyway.

-“We never speak [about contracts],” Klopp said.
-“Mo is in a good mood and moment, shape and that is the most important thing.
-You would have seen him laughing a lot [today].
-The rest is nice for you to write about but internally, nothing really [to say].”
+“You cannot force people to stay but that is it.
+We never did by the way.
+It is all about timing, the right moment.
+We make changes and bring players in and if a player wants to go then we cannot, probably not hold him back; it’s just that I would not understand why somebody would want to go.
+When Mo answered the question it was that these clubs might be interested and he didn’t rule that out.
+If you ask any player in the world who is not playing for Barcelona or Real Madrid if he can imagine playing there one day and he said: ‘No, Spanish football is not for me,’ why should he say that?
+The only thing he said was we shall see and it is in the club’s hands.
+It is 100% true and it is about having talks about the future.
+It is really all fine.
+Mo is a very important player for me obviously but this story around is not.”

 Latest comments on Salah will concern Liverpool